level23/druid-client/README.md

 bigger segments after that.

 Reindexing and compacting data is therefor very important to us.
 Here we show you how you can use this.

+**Note**: when you re-index data, druid will collect the data and put it in a new segment.
+The old segments are not deleted, but marked as unused.
+This is the same principle as laravel's soft-deletes.
+To permanent delete the unused segments you should use the `kill` task.
+See below for an example.

 #### `compact()`